Boulder's Community Greenhouse Gas Inventory

 Boulder's Emissions: Present and Future

-Boulder’s climate goal is to reduce greenhouse gas emissions by 80 percent (below 2005 levels) by 2050.
-As of 2015, Boulder emits nearly two million metric tons of carbon dioxide equivalent into the atmosphere each year.
-This means that each resident, on average, is responsible for 17 metric tons per year.
-By 2050, Boulder wants to produce less than 400,000 metric tons of GHGs, or three metric tons per person.
+As of 2019, Boulder emits 1.46 million metric tons of carbon dioxide equivalent into the atmosphere each year.
+This means that each resident, on average, is responsible for 13.7 metric tons per year.
+By 2050, Boulder wants to produce less than 400,000 metric tons of GHGs total, or three metric tons per person.

 In comparing Boulder to other communities, it’s clear that we have an opportunity to reduce our GHG emissions.
 Transitioning our community to clean, local and reliable energy is key to achieving our climate goal and building community resilience.